In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is hypnotherapy.

 - Solution-focused: incorporates elements of solution-focused brief therapy and Ericksonian hypnotherapy.

 - Cognitive/behavioural: incorporates elements of cognitive behavioural therapy (CBT).

 - Curative: aims to uncover the causes of people’s symptoms through hypnosis.

 According to the American Institute of Health Care Professionals, hypnotherapy is:

-“utilized to create an unconscious change in the patient by introducing new responses, thoughts, behavioral changes and changes in attitude into the subconscious mind.
+utilized to create an unconscious change in the patient by introducing new responses, thoughts, behavioral changes and changes in attitude into the subconscious mind.
 Contrary to popular belief, a patient is not “put under” and has control over his or her actions.
 Hypnotherapy enables the patient to attain a peaceful state of being, where he or she is not distracted by other mundane problems.
-This helps patients to focus on their problems and by asking pertinent questions, a clinical hypnotherapist can get to the root of these problems.”
+This helps patients to focus on their problems and by asking pertinent questions, a clinical hypnotherapist can get to the root of these problems.

 The Hypnotherapy Academy of America offers a range of modules in their “certification training in evidence-based hypnotherapy”, from pain control to natal regression, interlife exploration, and past life regression.
 That certainly raised an eyebrow – evidence-based??

-There are a patchwork of different hypnotherapy certification organizations.
+There is a patchwork of different certification organizations.
 Some require a graduate degree in a medical or mental health field and licensing as a mental health or other health care practitioner, such as the Canadian Federation of Clinical Hypnosis, the American Society of Clinical Hypnotherapy, and the National Board for Clinical Certified Hypnotherapists.

 - Wikipedia: Hypnotherapy